RTEMS/rtems-docs/c-user/fatal_error.rst

 - the fatal source,

-- a legacy parameter, the internal error indicator, and
+- a legacy parameter which is always false, and

 - an error code with a fatal source dependent content.